saccy/saccy.github.io/_posts/2020-05-06-automating-is-a-manual-process.md

 ---
 layout: post
-title: Automation is time consuming
+title: Automating is a manual process
-description: Automation is time consuming
+description: Automating is a manual process
-summary: Good automation is software that takes just as long to develop as other software
+summary: Good automation code is software that needs attention to detail
 comments: true
 tags: [cicd]
 ---